italic-r/JNOS/README.md

 Connecting to KE6JJJ-1 is just a single command:
 `connect direwolf KE6JJJ-1`
 The BBS returns with a welcome message and a basic help command.
-JNOS will not give a prompt the user to input the next command; when the BBS is finished transmitting, the cursor should be on a new blank line; simply enter the next command and press <Enter>.
+JNOS will not prompt the user to input the next command; when the BBS is finished transmitting, the cursor should be on a new blank line; simply enter the next command and press <Enter>.